kokamido/simple_sync/readme.md

     3bad6af0fa4b8b330d162e19938ee981  test_folder/qwe/qwe/qweqwe
     d583667ba83397298563a0cff25af133  test_folder/qwe/qweqwe
 ```
 For the sake of simplicity of my scenario I wrote a script that encrypts my data and puts it to git.
-Remember, thath meaningful commit message may cause some kind of insecurity.
+Remember, that meaningful commit message may cause some kind of insecurity.

 ```shell